yomarguti/codestream/atom/README.md

 #### What is CodeStream's pricing model?

-CodeStream is free for up to 5 users.
-Larger teams enjoy a 30 day free trial.
-Contact sales@codestream.com for more details.
+Codestream is free to try for 30 days for teams of all sizes.
+CodeStream is free to use for small teams with 5 or fewer developers, educational organizations, and for open source projects.
+For all other teams, pricing starts at $10/user/month.
+To learn more, visit https://www.codestream.com/pricing or contact sales@codestream.com.

 # Help & Feedback